Closed Testing

 Questions about this topic

-What if I update the build during the test?
+What if I update the build during the 14-day window?

 Can I request production access on day 14?